 Some of the common sports injuries include:

-Click here for more information on Foot and Ankle Injuries
+Click here for more information on Foot & Ankle Injuries

 Severe pain in your shoulders while playing your favorite sport, such as tennis, basketball and gymnastics, may be caused by a torn ligament or dislocation of the shoulder bone.
 These may result from overuse of your shoulder while playing sports.
 Simple pain or acute injuries may be treated with conservative treatment, while chronic injuries may require surgical treatment.